Chocolate Crinkle Cookies

 These cookies, originally from the USA, are known as crinkle cookies because of the “cracks” that appear in them.

 How do the crinkle happen?

 These crinkles occur thanks to the coldness of the dough.

-Once the dough is ready, you mus put it in the fridge for at least 4 hours.
-During this time the dough will become cold.
+Once the dough is ready, you must put it in the fridge for at least 4 hours.
+During this time, the dough will become cold.

-Once out, we shape them, coat them with icing sugar and the go straight into the oven.
+Once out, we shape them, coat them with icing sugar and they go straight into the oven.

 During baking, the chilled dough will expand and cause the icing sugar to create those characteristic cracks.

 To make those chocolate crinkle cookies, you will need:

 - Cocoa powder.
 Make sure you buy unsweetened cocoa powder.

 - Oil.
 For this recipe I like using sunflower oil, but any neutral vegetable oil should work fine